Brigette Margeanu Hall

 Q What kind of opportunities/projects are you looking for?

-I'm particularly drawn to working with consumer brands, small businesses, and individuals.
+I'm particularly drawn to working with consumer brands, hospitality, small businesses, and individuals.
 I enjoy spaces where design has a direct, felt impact on how people experience a brand, place, or product.
 If that sounds like your world, I'd love to hear about what you're working on!

 Q Describe your ideal job/client/collaboration.